 Your attorney will calculate the appropriate damages and fight for your right to compensation.

-Keep the California Statute of Limitations in Mind
+Keep the California Dog Bite Statute of Limitations in Mind

-While in many cases dog bite victims will be able to recover for their injuries, you forfeit your right to compensation if you file your claim past the statutory time limit.
+While in many cases dog bite victims will be able to recover from their injuries, you forfeit your right to compensation if you file your claim past the statutory time limit.